anshugarg15/Snippets/README.md

 POS Tagging is the process of classifying words into their part of speech and label their tags accrodingly is called **POS tagging**.

+### Implementation :

+* First we splitted the whole dataset into training, testing and validation sets.

+* Then we implemented the RNN and biLSTM models using python inbuilt libraries and then plotted the models to visualize and compare the results.

 ### Result:

 * POS Tagging using RNN we got **99.26%** accuracy and using Bi-LSTM we get **99.37%** accuracy.